 Tim Burton's work influenced not just illustrators and cinema, but also type design.
 Examples of dingbats include Skellingtonbats (2005, Chris Pirillo) and the scribbly faces Burtonesque (Christoph Windmueller) and Burton's Nightmare (1993, free at Dafont).
 [Google] [More] ⦿

 Designer in Kirov, Russia, who imitated the old Slavic alphabet in his Cyrillic/latin creation generically named Poluustav (2013).
-He also made Gothic (2013, a German expressionist typeface in Latin and Cyrillic).
+He also made Gothic (2013, a German expressionist typeface in Latin and Cyrillic) and Devils Horns (2013).
 [Google] [More] ⦿

 Czech expressionist type designer from Svetec u Biliny, Bohemia, b.
 1873.
 He died in Dachau in 1944.
 Preissig is representative of the Czech cubist period, 1910-1925.
 His only book typeface, Preissig Antikva, was cast in 1925 at the Czech State Printing Office foundry in Prague, where he had returned to settle in 1930.
 This lively angular typeface had a hand-drawn poster-look feel.
 It was a milestone in Czech type design and served as inspiration for later developments, including typefaces by Menhart, Ruzicka, and Tyfa.